ybson-git/CS231aProject/README.md

 ## Azure Kinect Data

-The code to visualize color and depth images taken from the Azure Kinect Sensor SDK Github Repository (https://github.com/microsoft/Azure-Kinect-Sensor-SDK).
+The code to visualize color and depth images is taken from the Azure Kinect Sensor SDK Github Repository (https://github.com/microsoft/Azure-Kinect-Sensor-SDK).